 Don’t allow your life to be hijacked by a manipulator’s sweet words.
 Hold tight to your sense of control and make your own choices.
 If this manipulation becomes a pattern, consider leaving the relationship behind.
 Manipulation is not only controlling but deeply selfish.

 There are some common lines of thinking that manipulators like to exploit to get their way.
 Thankfully, all of them are easily shut down with common sense.

-Here are Seven Common Manipulative Phrases, each followed by a logical and self valuing Response:
+Here are seven examples of manipulative phrases, each followed by a logical and self-valuing response:

 I do not have the power to make you do anything.
 You chose to respond the way you did.
 You need to carry the responsibility for your own actions.
 I can only own mine.